-- The Chair of the UAC will review your appeal application to determine whether you have provided grounds for an appeal.
+- The UAC Chair will review your appeal submission to determine whether it meets the grounds for lodging an appeal.

 What happens at the appeal hearing?

-- The UAC must limit the evidence it hears to matters relevant to the grounds of appeal.
+- The UAC must limit the evidence it hears to matters relevant to the ground/s of appeal.

-A decision of the UAC is reached in private by simple majority with the Chair having the casting vote.
 After conducting the hearing, the UAC can decide either to dismiss the appeal or to uphold the appeal in whole or in part.

-If they decide to uphold the appeal they then either:
+If they decide to uphold the appeal, they then either:

 - Make a new finding,